micropython/micropython/docs/esp8266/quickref.rst

 General board control
 ---------------------

+The MicroPython REPL is on UART0 (GPIO1=TX, GPIO3=RX) at baudrate 115200.
 Tab-completion is useful to find out what methods an object has.
 Paste mode (ctrl-E) is useful to paste a large slab of Python code into the REPL.